 Fiat money is what we’re more used to.
 A currency without intrinsic value established as money by government regulation or law.
 Fiat money started to dominate in the 20th century.
 Since the decoupling of the US dollar to gold by Richard Nixon in 1971, a system of national fiat currencies has been used globally, with freely floating exchange rates between the national currencies.
 The Fed/ECB/Bank of England can issue more dollars/Euros/pounds whenever they please, and it instantly has “value”, even though backed by nothing real.
 Japan is one to watch, as they are big into this quantitative easing (QE).
 Inflation eventually kills fiat, the whole house of cards collapses when too much is produced.
 Proper crypto has deflation built-in mathematically, and cannot be changed – the creation of new currency is fixed by the maths and decreases to zero over a fixed number of years.

 The subprime mortgage fiasco in the US leading to the collapse of Lehman Brothers and the subsequent fall of Northern Rock in the UK triggered a collapse in the world financial system in 2007/08.
 Although Northern Rock savers were looked after, the creditors in the US and leading UK banks were bailed out (rather than the debtors??!).
 Save the too-big-to-fail banks and screw the people.
-To date, there’s been no real prosecution of bankers for plunging millions into poverty and faux austerity, and costing taxpayers trillions and trillions the world over.
+To date, there’s been no real prosecution of bankers for plunging millions into poverty and faux austerity and costing taxpayers trillions and trillions the world over.

 In 1998 the visionary Nick Szabo designed a mechanism for a decentralised digital currency, he called “bit gold”.
 Little more a thought experiment, and brilliant though it was, it never amounted to anything.
 Cue the financial crisis, and people’s disgust at the above-the-law banks stealing our money with impunity, and the scene was set for a game-changer.

 Bitcoin is the daddy of the cryptos.
 Don’t let anyone tell you otherwise!
 There is no “next Bitcoin”, so ignore such claims.
 If you want in, it’s Bitcoin.
 It’s the “world reserve” cryptocurrency, but unlike the fiat equivalent, the US dollar, no one can print more for themselves, if they’re running a little low – so inflation can’t kill it!
-It was the first, and it’s eloquent design, clearly based on Szabo’s bit gold, paved the way to today’s world of cryptocurrency.
+It was the first, and its eloquent design, clearly based on Szabo’s bit gold, paved the way for today’s world of cryptocurrency.

 On 18 August 2008, the domain name bitcoin.org was registered.
-In November that year, a link to a paper authored by Satoshi Nakamoto titled Bitcoin: A Peer-to-Peer Electronic Cash System was posted to a cryptography mailing list.
-Nakamoto implemented the bitcoin software as open-source code and released it in January 2009.
+In November of that year, a link to a paper authored by Satoshi Nakamoto titled Bitcoin: A Peer-to-Peer Electronic Cash System was posted to a cryptography mailing list.
+Nakamoto implemented the Bitcoin software as open-source code and released it in January 2009.
 The identity of Nakamoto remains unknown, though to me it’s the work of Nick Szabo and the receiver of the first coins, the (late) PGP coding maestro Hal Finney.

 In January 2009, the Bitcoin network came into existence after Satoshi Nakamoto mined the first ever block on the chain, known as the genesis block, for a reward of 50 bitcoins.
 Embedded in the coinbase of this block was the not so cryptic “The Times 03/Jan/2009 Chancellor on brink of second bailout for banks.”

 The validation of all transactions, called mining, is used by all so-called proof-of-work cryptos, like Bitcoin.
 It’s highly numerically intensive and the SHA-256 hashing algorithm run on CPUs and GPUs will use far more electricity than Bitcoin value, so don’t bother.
 Specialist hardware is available, but low electricity costs are the deal maker.
-Proof of stake, like Cardano and Electroneum, are better for the planet!
+Proof of stake, like Cardano and Electroneum, is better for the planet!

 Do people have trouble visualising what a Bitcoin is? – some digital file wrapped in uncrackable cryptography perhaps?
 When they find out it’s little more than entries in a public ledger that can only be accessed with a unique private key – a string of seemingly random alphanumeric characters, that doesn’t help!
 But that’s what it is, and like any asset, if at least one other person thinks it has value, it does!
-“Luckily” some bulletproof high-end maths and a world ruled by aloof banksters, and there’s more than a few believers!!
+“Luckily” some bulletproof high-end maths and a world ruled by aloof banksters, and there are more than a few believers!!

 The rest!
 There are literally 1,000s of so-called altcoins out there – Litecoin, the first “new Bitcoin” (and a popular port of call for a decent network with low transaction costs), Dash, Monero, Zcash are worthy attempts at a “Bitcoin 2.0”, even DOGE, a ‘joke’ with legs! …with improved speed and anonymity… but still occupying that “store of value” space for the technically aware.
 Proper digital currencies all of them – public blockchain, distributed miners and a hard-limited total coin distribution, but still for the techies… Where’s the one with mass appeal??!